A MONMOUTH resident has spoken about the distressing impact Storm Claudia has had on her home.

 “I feel good now I'm rescued but knowing that it’s still flooded is scary.

-“Water is just coming in and I was like on my god, oh my god and I didn’t know what to do, I was just trying to get my stuff as high as I could and get the dog up to a safe place and then I just had to kind of watch it happen.
+“Water was just pouring in and I was like ‘Oh my God, oh my God’ and I didn’t know what to do, I was just trying to get my stuff as high as I could and get the dog up to a safe place and then I just had to kind of watch it happen.

-“I saw two of the cars push down the water and one smashed into the pole.
+“I saw two of the cars pushed down by the water and one smashed into a telegraph pole.

-As torrential rain hit Monmouth town on November 15, it left her no option but to climb as high as she could until she could be rescued.
+As the torrential rain and floods hit Monmouth town on November 15, it l Jordan was left with no option other than to climb as high as she could until she could be rescued.

-Rescue crews reached Jordan and her dog as soon as they could and navigated them on a lifeboat back to safety.
+Rescue crews reached Jordan and her dog as soon as they could and put them on a lifeboat back to safety.

 The flooding in Monmouth left many homes and businesses damaged and left lots of residents to be devastated as they were evacuated from their homes.
 The community has come together, working alongside each other to push their way through this distressing time.